 The place to start!
 These two-hour small-group classes are completely hands-on.
 You will learn the basic skills and scoring rules, then by end of your first hour we’ll have you fencing matches in full electronic scoring gear.
-You’ll get plenty of coaching and assistance from your instructors and from members of our competitive teams, and you can do as many matches as you like.
+You’ll get plenty of coaching and assistance from your instructors, and you can do as many matches as you like.
 It’s an active and exciting class, so bring your sports gear, a water bottle and a camera.

 If you want to learn more after your intro, you should enrol for one of our courses.
 We run a series of 10-week courses designed to take you build your skills and confidence from complete beginner to experienced club-level fencer, and help you start to identify your own style and skill set.

-They’re small-group sessions, with typical class sizes 5-10 people.
+They’re small-group sessions, with typical class sizes 4-8people.
 We do the vast majority of our training in groups, as we find it’s much more fun that way.
 The training relationships you’ll build are as important as the skills you’ll learn.